-Meg Hobbins is a Senior Attorney with a focus on humanitarian and family-based immigration matters before U.S. consulates abroad, U.S. Citizenship and Immigration Services, the U.S. immigration courts, the Board of Immigration Appeals, and the federal courts.
+Meg Hobbins is a Partner with a focus on humanitarian and family-based immigration matters before U.S. consulates abroad, U.S. Citizenship and Immigration Services, the U.S. immigration courts, the Board of Immigration Appeals, and the federal courts.
 Meg also represents clients before INTERPOL to challenge politically-motivated international arrest warrants.

 Meg has extensive expertise with the most challenging consular processing cases, including all categories of inadmissibility waivers.
 She represents clients at every stage in the family-based immigration process, from initial marriage-based petitions to conditional residency and naturalization.
 Meg also seeks a variety of humanitarian forms of relief for her clients, including asylum, Violence Against Women Act Protection, U visas for victims of crime, and T visas for victims of trafficking.
 She has assisted many clients in challenging the constitutionality of their apprehension by Immigration and Customs Enforcement.